 Karen Cherie Cogane, BA’76, released her first book, Poodles of Park Avenue, in 2015 with Tate Publishing.
 She appeared on “Nutmeg TV” on the Studio 411 show, hosted by Larry Dasilva, to discuss the inspiration for her book.
 Cogane previously was a faculty member at Yeshiva University, teaching ballet and jazz dance for 22 years.
 (September 2016)

-Donald Winslow, ‘76, is managing editor of content for the Amarillo Globe-News and AGN Media in Amarillo, Texas.
+Donald Winslow, ’76, has been named to the National Press Photographers Foundation board of directors.
+Winslow is managing editor of content for the Amarillo Globe-News and AGN Media in Amarillo, Texas.
 He previously served as the editor of News Photographer magazine for the National Press Photographers Association for 13 years.
-(April 2016)
+(March 2017)

 Tara (Carroll) McKee, BS’79, is a sales manager at WMAQ-TV in Chicago.
 (January 2017)

 Tell us about your new book — or your new baby.
 Submit Class Notes online.